jdpclarke/Milestone-Project-3/README.md

 # CheckMate - Milestone Project 3

-**A comprehensive web platform providing user-friendly task and project management for individuals and teams, designed to streamline workflows and achieve goals.**
+**A comprehensive web platform providing user-friendly task and project management for individuals, designed to streamline workflows and achieve goals.**

 ![Responsive Mockup (TBC Placeholder)](assets/readme/mockup.png)

 ## 1. Overview

 Are you struggling to keep track of multiple projects, countless tasks, and critical deadlines?
-"CheckMate" is a powerful and intuitive Task Management System designed to help individuals and teams organise their work, streamline their workflows, and achieve their goals with strategic clarity.
+"CheckMate" is a powerful and intuitive Task Management System designed to help individuals organise their work, streamline their workflows, and achieve their goals with strategic clarity.
 Inspired by the precision and planning of chess, CheckMate empowers users to move their tasks from "To Do" to "Completed" with confidence.

 Navigating the complexities of modern workloads, whether personal or professional, often leads to disorganisation, missed deadlines, and a feeling of being overwhelmed.
 CheckMate is built to cut through this chaos, providing a centralised, straightforward solution for managing all aspects of task and project execution.
-This intelligent online tool empowers users to effortlessly create, assign, track, and complete tasks within a structured project environment, ensuring nothing falls through the cracks. platform
+This intelligent online tool empowers users to effortlessly create, assign, track, and complete tasks within a structured project environment, ensuring nothing falls through the cracks.

-Whether you're an individual aiming to master your daily to-do list, a student juggling assignments, or a team collaborating on a complex project, CheckMate offers a user-friendly platform to gain control over your work, fostering efficiency, accountability, and the ultimate satisfaction of a job well done.
+If you're an individual aiming to master your daily to-do list or a student juggling assignments, CheckMate offers a user-friendly platform to gain control over your work, fostering efficiency, accountability, and the ultimate satisfaction of a job well done.

 ## 2. Rationale